Jamie Roberts: 2010 Six Nations

-There was plenty of competition for a place in the centres, with Roberts, James Hook, Andrew Bishop and Jonathan Davies all looking capable of doing a good job.
-There was also a dilemma over Lee Byrne, who was set to be banned for the England game, meaning Hook would play at full back again, even though the Welsh public were demanding for him to be played in the centre position.
-Lee Byrne overturned his ban and Roberts and Hook were selected in the centres with Roberts returning to his natural position of 12, having played two games at his less favoured position of 13 in the autumn.
+Roberts and James Hook were selected in the centres to play against England, with Roberts returning to his natural position of 12, having played two games at his less favoured position of 13 in the autumn.
 Roberts and Hook combined well, and Hook scored a superb individual try but they did not get enough of the ball as Wales lost 30–17, despite a strong fight back.
 They were again paired together for the match against Scotland.
 Roberts had an excellent game making several breaks.
 Wales were not as impressive but completed a comeback to defeat the Scots 31–24, having been 24–14 down with five minutes to go.
 The backline for Wales was retained in the following match against France, the second ever Friday night Six Nations match.
 Roberts and Hook managed to combine very well throughout the match but could not capitalise on their opportunities.
 France ended up winning 26–20 despite an excellent Welsh comeback, after scoring two interception tries in the first half to go up 20–0.
 Roberts played again against Ireland against Brian O'Driscoll, the man he partnered in the centre for the Lions.
 Ireland claimed a convincing victory 27–12.
 Once again, Roberts and Hook played in the centres in the final match against Italy.
 Wales won 33–10 with the pair combining well as Hook scored two tries.
 Gatland said after the match, that despite the two playing well, it would take possibly up to 12 months for them to become a great centre partnership.